halkyonio/java-kind-client/README.md

 ## My Java IDP

 The goal of this project is to manage using Java a Kubernetes cluster.
-The cluster will be created as a container and the [kind container image](https://hub.docker.com/r/kindest/node/tags) like to provide different commands to: `create/delete/start/stop` the cluster.
+The cluster is launched by a container engine using the [kind container image](https://hub.docker.com/r/kindest/node/tags).
+The Client proposes different commands to: `create/delete/start/stop` the cluster.